Yala Peak Climbing

 - The breathtaking panorama of Ganesh-Langtang and Jugal mountain range

-- Classic climb of Yala peak around beautiful and marvelous Langtang valley
+- Classic climb of Yala peak around beautiful and marvellous Langtang valley

 Awesome Nepal Treks offers Yala Peak Climb around beautiful Langtang valley, a moderate and adventurous trip with enjoyable and fascinating time around north of Kathmandu at Central Himalaya range of mountains within magnificent Langtang Valley.